HeadHunter4621/HackClub-Arcade-Project/Project Ideas.md

 * Frontend (and backend?) update for robot scouter
 	* I have tried before and couldn't get rid of errors
     * I don't know how to do Android code (not well at least)
-* ✨Use Anki Vector to make custom software
+* ✨Use Anki Vector to make custom software (use SDK instead of WirePod)